dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A35: DCE - Phase 2 - UI Mockups and Flow
 # Date Created: C69
 # Author: AI Model
-# Updated on: C91 (Add global parse toggle and Associated Files list)
+# Updated on: C92 (Add "New Cycle" button and clarify section collapse state)

 ## 1. Overview

 This document describes the user interface (UI) and interaction flow for the Parallel Co-Pilot Panel.
 The design is centered around a two-stage workflow: **Input**, followed by a global **Parse** that transforms the entire panel into a **Review & Act** mode.
-The UI now includes an "Associated Files" list for quick validation.
+The UI now includes an "Associated Files" list for quick validation and a "New Cycle" button for explicit history management.

 ## 2. UI Mockup (Textual Description)